pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_presence.md

-# Presence API for C# SDK
+# Presence API for C# SDK (Condensed)

-Presence tracks online/offline users, occupancy, subscribed channels per UUID, and presence state.
+Presence tracks online/offline users and custom state:

-Learn more in the Presence overview.
+- Join/leave events
+- Channel occupancy
+- Channels for a UUID
+- Presence state

+Requires Presence add-on enabled for your keys in the Admin Portal.
+For presence events, see Presence Events.

 ##### Request execution

-Use try/catch.
-Invalid parameters throw exceptions.
-Server/network errors are in PNStatus of the result.
+Use try/catch; invalid parameters throw exceptions.
+Server/network failures return details in Status.

 ```
 1try